LAMPSPUC/StateSpaceModels.jl/docs/src/index.md

 StateSpaceModels.jl is a package for modeling, forecasting and simulating time series in a state space framework based on structural models of Harvey (1989), in which a time series is decomposed in trend, slope and seasonals.
 Implementations were made based on the book "Time Series Analysis by State Space Methods" (2012) by J. Durbin and S. J. Koopman.

+Works using this package:

-Work using this package [Simulating Low and High-Frequency Energy Demand Scenarios in a Unified Framework – Part
+[Simulating Low and High-Frequency Energy
+Demand Scenarios in a Unified Framework – Part
 I: Low-Frequency Simulation](https://www.maxwell.vrac.puc-rio.br/33804/33804.PDF)